Every year about 100 new medicines, or new formulations of medicines, receive a marketing authorisation (licence).

 Health boards and trusts have a 60-day deadline to make a newly recommended medicine available for prescribing.
 In order to monitor compliance with the New Treatment Fund, health boards regularly report how quickly they put the new medicines onto their prescribing lists to Welsh Government.

-Annual reports on the formulary status of medicines recommended for use within NHS Wales by NICE and AWMSG are compiled by the All Wales Therapeutics and Toxicology Centre (AWTTC).
+Reports on the formulary status of medicines recommended for use within NHS Wales by NICE and AWMSG are compiled by the All Wales Therapeutics and Toxicology Centre (AWTTC) and are available below: